-offices other than a use within Use Class A2 (financial or professional services) research and development of products or processes any industrial process, being a use which can be carried out in any residential area without detriment to the amenity of that area by reason of noise, vibration, smell, fumes, smoke, soot, ash, dust or grit.
+• Offices other than a use within Use Class A2 (financial or professional services); and

+• Research and development of products or processes any industrial process, being a use which can be carried out in any residential area without detriment to the amenity of that area by reason of noise, vibration, smell, fumes, smoke, soot, ash, dust or grit.

 1 space per 30m.
-A Transport Assessment (including a Travel Plan) is likely to be required for new or extended development of 2,500m or above.
+A Transport Assessment (including a Travel Plan) will be required for new or extended development of 2,500m or above.

-Note: In all cases adequate provision shall be made for the parking and turning of service vehicles delivering goods to the premises and, where appropriate, delivery vehicles operating from the premises.
+In all cases adequate provision shall be made for the parking and turning of service vehicles delivering goods to the premises and, where appropriate, delivery vehicles operating from the premises.